execution-flows/fy/documentation_site/docs/getting_started/project_structure.md

 │   │   │   │   │   ├── abc_fy.py
 │   │   │   │   │   ├── greeting_fy.py
 ├── local-fy-cli
-│   ├── cli
-│   ├── documentation_site
-│   ├── library
-│   ├── local.fy.sh
+│   ├── fy.sh
 ```

 ### Python Package for Flows

 The `flows` package contains all flow-related files.
-Each file must end with the suffix `_fy.py`, as illustrated by `main_flow_fy.py`.
+Each file must end with the suffix `_fy.py`.

 ### Python Package for Mixins